BeanieODM/beanie/docs/tutorial/document.md

     name: Indexed(str, unique=True)
 ```

-## Collection
+## Configuration of collections

-The inner class `Collection` is used to configure:
+Although the basic pydantic syntax allows you to set all aspects of individual fields, there is also some need to configure collections as a whole.
+In particular you might want to:

-- MongoDB collection name
+- Set the MongoDB collection name
-- Indexes
+- Configure multi-field indexes

+This is done by defining a `Collection` class within your `Document` class.

-### Collection name
+### Declaring the collection name

 To set MongoDB collection name you can use the `name` field of the `Collection` inner class.